 If you haven’t already heard of Design Thinking as it relates to business acceleration — you will.
-The world’s top brands, such as Apple, AirBnB, IBM, Samsung, and Google have adapted the Design Thinking process.
+The world’s top brands, such as Apple, Airbnb, IBM, Samsung, and Google have adopted the Design Thinking process.
 Also, many major business schools like Harvard, Stanford, and MIT teach it.

 What Is Design Thinking?